 Robert Schadewinkel is our Ecologist and takes care of protecting the Sanctuary against pest and predator threats.
 Robert is the primary response person when we have fence breaches and pest incursions to deal with, and is also our technical resource with species introduction plans.

 Deborah McConochie is the Sanctuary’s business development associate and takes care of our valuable Brook Business Club members as well as identifying in-kind support, and all other fundraising activities.
 Deb also helps with business systems development.
 (Part time)

 Murray Neill is our Field Operations Coordinator, responsible for fence security, training and coordinating specific projects as they arise.
 Involved in all aspects of the sanctuary operation, Murray is experienced in most aspects of conservation field work.

-Nick Tilly is our part time Office Manager: accounts, business systems, and anything that needs doing come under his rather large hat.
+Nick Tilly is our Office Manager: accounts, business systems, and anything that needs doing come under his rather large hat.
 (Part time)